HPC-TUE/supercomputing.tue.nl/docs/documentation/filesystems.md

   </tr>
 </table>

 <small>1.
 Shown values are default values.
-For a number of reasons, some home directories may have different quota, and may reside on slower storage.</small>
+Some home directories may have different quota, and may reside on slower storage.</small>

-## Home directories
+## Home Directories

-!!! warning "No backup"

-    There is no backup service available for home directories.
-Please check the [Storage Finder](https://storagefinder.tue.nl){:target=_blank} for available options to store your data for long term!

 Every user has their own home directory, which is accessible at <code>/home/&lt;login_name&gt;</code>.